 FHA loans typically suit first-time homebuyers who have trouble securing loans elsewhere because of strict qualification requirements.
 But sticking to a solid repayment plan can help Americans with lower credit scores not only pay off a mortgage with a particularly generous interest rate but also boost their creditworthiness in the process.

 Among the options of special first-time homebuyer programs, the United States Department of Agriculture (USDA) issues low-interest mortgages to low-income Americans who wish to live in rural areas.
-However, the USDA broadly defines “rural,” so even some suburban locations fall under its radar.
+However, the USDA broadly defines “rural,” so even some suburban locations qualify.

 With a Direct USDA loan, the government funds your mortgage directly.
-In other words, your lender becomes the USDA.
+In other words, the USDA is your lender.
 These loans serve low- to very-low-income individuals and families.
 Income limits depend on location.
 In addition, you must be the primary resident of the home for which you’re taking out a USDA loan.
 You can’t make any income from the property or use it for any commercial purposes.

 Qualified borrowers can take out 15- or 30-year mortgages with fixed-interest rates.
-To learn more about qualifications, visit the USDA loan website at www.rd.usda.gov.
+To learn more about qualifications, visit the USDA loan website.
 An interactive map displays designated areas and income limits for each.

 The Department of Veterans Affairs (VA) issues loans to qualifying military members including first-time homebuyers.

 VA loans usually carry lower interest rates than their conventional counterparts.
 VA-partnered lenders also offer loans with little- to no-money down.
 To qualify, you must meet certain requirements set by the VA and perhaps some set by specific lenders.
 You may be eligible for a VA loan if you’re:

 - A veteran with at least 90 to 181 days of continuous service